Mohammed V Cup

-The Mohammed V Cup, also known as International Mohammed-V Cup, was an international football tournament in the Kingdom of Morocco held in the cities of Casablanca, Rabat and Marrakech.
+The Intercontinental Mohammed-V Cup, also known as International Mohammed-V Cup, was an international football tournament in the Kingdom of Morocco held in the cities of Casablanca, Rabat, Fez, Meknes, Mohammedia, Settat and Marrakesh.
+It was organised by the Royal Moroccan Football Federation (FRMF) with the support of the Ministry of Youth and Sports (MJS) under the authority of the Confederation of African Football (CAF).

-The trophy was named after King Mohammed V, who died one year before the competition was established in 1962.
-The competition was contested and won by the most successful football clubs in the world, such as Real Madrid, Barcelona, Bayern Munich, Atlético Madrid, Boca Juniors, Peñarol, among others.
-Spanish club Atlético Madrid is the most winning team with 3 titles won.
+The trophy was named after King Mohammed-V, who died one year before the competition was established in 1962.
+The competition was contested and won by the most successful football teams in the world, such as Real Madrid, Barcelona, Bayern Munich, Atlético Madrid, Boca Juniors, Peñarol, among others.
+Spanish club Atlético Madrid is the most winning team with 3 titles won..

 Champions

 The following is the list of finals played: